 Adjusting the sag starves the Jfets of the voltage they need to run therefore affecting the drive and overall output.
 At full voltage its an awesome in your face high gain tone machine, and some will love it for that alone.
 The versatility comes when you begin to adujst the sag, and therefore have to start adjusting the gain and volume.
 Incredibly simple, superbly effective.
 It appears that my Sag operates in reverse from full volts to starved, whereas the original is starved to full.
 It makes no difference which way the knob turns really.

 As the circuit calls for Jfets, and the world is casually running out of thru hole fets, i have also ensured pads for surface mount components.
+Should you wish to get the SMD Jfet's presoldered to the board, then you can do here.

 The board is designed with the diy-er in mind, enlarged solder pads, a spacious board and the ability to take right angled pots result in an enjoyable build.